lbeder/slowkey/README.md

 ### Inputs

 - `password`: User's password.
 - `salt`: Unique salt for hashing.
-Please note that the salt must be `16` bytes long, therefore shorter salts will be padded with 0s, while longer salts will be first SHA512 hashed and then truncated to `16` bytes.
+Please note that the salt must be `16` bytes long, therefore shorter/longer salts will be SHA512 hashed and then truncated to `16` bytes.
 - `iterations`: Number of iterations the process should be repeated.

 ### Output